-The transition from face-to-face events to their virtual counterparts has come as a digital shock to many businesses.
+The transition from face-to-face events to their virtual event marketing counterparts has come as a digital shock to many businesses.
 The challenge was predominantly found in translating human connection and engagement to an online setting.
 Companies are now experimenting with new online features and strategies to improve customer experience and engagement, albeit projected from a screen.
+Read the article below to learn a few of the virtual event marketing techniques you can implement to make your B2B events more engaging.

 Before each event, set the scene by sending all participants games and questions related to the topic they will be discussing.
-These questions can help your audience brainstorm before the event and create intrigue about what will be discussed on the day.
-You can also put everyone in touch, so they get to know each other before the event.
+These questions can help your audience brainstorm before your virtual event marketing and create intrigue about what will be discussed on the day.
+You can also put everyone in touch so they get to know each other before the event.

 One easy yet effective way to do this is by sending out engagement questions pertaining to the topic at hand.
 This will allow you to get a feel of where your guests are at regarding the subject matter prior to the event.
 With this information, you and your moderator can better steer the conversation to more relevant territory come the discussion.